sheehyjohn/media-2105-obsidian/2201/movies - 2201.md

 ## Seal Team
 Andy delighted he finally got to see some action.
-Main protagonist getting killed in a fan
+Main antagonist getting killed in a fan

 ## Eternals
 Golden Hour Paw Patrol